The Long War, Part Six / November-December 1593

 The re-taking of the castles of Nógrád and Gömör County

-The fights ended in the Trans-Danubian Region of the Hungarian Kingdom but the military actions were still going on in the Upper Lands of North Hungary.
-To learn more about these fights, please check out the previous post:
+The fighting ended in the Trans-Danubian region of the Kingdom of Hungary, but military action continued in the Upper Country of Northern Hungary.
+To learn more about these battles, please see the previous article:

-Pasha Kirli Haszán of Temesvár (Timisoara) has launched an attack against the castles of Kálló and Szatmár (Satu Mare).
-He had to turn back, though, because Prince Báthori Zsigmond of Transylvania (namely the vassal of the Sultan) refused to join him.
-Note, this refusal is a sign of the growing independence of the Transylvanian Principality.
+Pasha Kirli Haszán of Temesvár (Timisoara) launched an attack on the castles of Kálló and Szatmár (Satu Mare).
+However, he had to turn back because Prince Báthori Zsigmond of Transylvania (the Sultan’s vassal) refused to join him.
+Note that this refusal is a sign of the growing independence of the Transylvanian Principality.

-Pasha Hasszán had to hurry, as the Hungarian Hussars of the Trans-Tisza River Region were in his footsteps, led by Country Judge Báthori István of Ecsed.
-Báthori István was from a different branch of the Báthori family, he served the Habsburg king, nevertheless, he was related to the Transylvanian prince as well.
-Soon, he was joined by the troops of the Chief Captain of Kassa (Kosice) Christoph Teuffenbach and the rest of the troops from the Upper Lands, growing as strong as 12-16,000 men.
-The combined army took the small palisade fort of Szabatka (at Rimaszombat / Rimavska Sobota) after a few days of bombardment on 18 November.
-They slaughtered all the defenders upon taking the castle.
+Pasha Hasszán had to hurry because the Hungarian hussars of the Trans-Tisza region were following in his footsteps, led by Báthori István of Ecsed.
+Báthori István was from a different branch of the Báthori family, serving the Habsburg king, but he was also related to the Transylvanian prince.
+Soon he was joined by the troops of the captain of Kassa (Kosice, Kaschau) Christoph Teuffenbach and the rest of the troops from the Upper Country, which grew to 12-16,000 men.
+The combined army took the small palisade fort of Szabatka (near Rimaszombat / Rimavska Sobota) on 18 November after several days of bombardment.
+They slaughtered all the defenders after taking the castle.
 You can read about it here:

-After this, they set out against the strong Fülek Castle which was the center of an Ottoman administrative unit, a Sandjak.
-(The size of a Sandjak was usually covering the area of the previous Hungarian county.)
-In Fülek, there were 1,000 defenders who were fighting valiantly between 19-27 November.
-The Pasha of Temesvár and the Pasha of Buda sent reinforcing armies but they failed to surprise the besiegers.
-On the contrary, the Hungarians succeeded in surprising them in the dawn of 27 November when they ambushed the reinforcing Turk army.
-They were led by Báthory and the army consisted of troops from the Borderland`s Hussars.
-The Turks suffered a major defeat halfway between Fülek (Filakovo) and Romhány (in the Cserhát mountains).
+They then moved against the strong castle of Fülek (Filakovo), which was the center of an Ottoman administrative unit called a sanjak.
+(The size of a sanjak usually covered the area of the former Hungarian county).
+1,000 defenders in Fülek fought bravely between 19 and 27 November.
+The Pasha of Temesvár and the Pasha of Buda sent reinforcements, but they failed to surprise the besiegers.
+On the contrary, the Hungarians managed to surprise them at dawn on 27 November when they ambushed the reinforcing Turkish army.
+They were led by Báthory and the army consisted of troops from the Borderland Hussars.
+The Turks were defeated halfway between Fülek (Filakovo) and Romhány (in the Cserhát mountains).